zynayumi/libzynayumi/README.md

 release in the section above.

-Also, the amplitude envelope itself can create clicks as it is using the YM2149 to control the amplitude in a staircase fashion.
+Also, the amplitude envelope itself can create clicks as it is using the emulated YM2149 to control the amplitude in a staircase fashion.
 This is a feature, not a bug.

 ## Wait, that tuning is too perfect to come from the YM2149!